Rudd-O/qubes-network-server/README.md

 This software lets you turn your [Qubes OS](https://www.qubes-os.org/) machine into a network server, enjoying all the benefits of Qubes OS (isolation, secure inter-VM process communication, ease of use) with none of the drawbacks of setting up your own Xen server.

+**Note**: this software only supports release 3 of Qubes OS.
+For Qubes OS release 4.0 support, please see `r4.0` branch.
+Release 4.1 is on the works.

 ##Why?

 Qubes OS is a magnificent operating system, but there are so many use cases that its networking model cannot crack: